 In 2010 the Dri Triathlon changed format to a regular Triathlon.
 The event started at the neighbouring Bramcote Leisure Centre where each competitor completed the swim.
 The cycle event went through the park and onto the surrounding roads.
 The final running element took place in the park and woodland.
 The whole event was a huge success with over 400 competitors.
-The event has been repeated with the same level of success on an annual basis since.

-In addition to the Triathlon the park is now the venue for annual 5k and 1k runs organised by Broxtowe's sports partner Liberty Leisure.
+The park is now the venue for 5k and 1k runs organised by Broxtowe's sports partner L Leisure.
 The events have been very popular with children and young adults running together in the 1k.